tiwong/tiwong.github.io/maths.md

 Here's the maths page!

-<p>I'm currently a postdoctoral fellow at the Max Planck Institute, Bonn.
+<p>I'm currently a postdoctoral fellow at Indian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institute, Bonn.
 My work focuses on the interplay between trace formulae and L-functions in the theory of automorphic forms.
 I also like to think about interactions between homotopy theory and number theory.</p>

+### In progress

+1. Eisenstein cocycles for GL(n) and $p$-adic $L$-functions in imaginary quadratic fields (with J. Fl\'{o}rez and C. Karabulut).

+2. Eisenstein cocycles for GL(n) and special values of $L$-functions in imaginary quadratic fields (with C. Karabulut and D. Zagier).

+3. Base change for extended eigenvarieties over totally real fields (with J. Ludwig and R. Pollack).

+4. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias).

 ### Papers

-1. Eisenstein cocycles on GL(n) and special values of L-functions in imaginary quadratic fields (with Florez and Karabulut) Preprint  <a href="https://arxiv.org/abs/1611.08565">arXiv</a>
+1. Eisenstein cocycles on GL(n) and special values of L-functions in imaginary quadratic fields (with Florez and Karabulut) Submitted  <a href="https://arxiv.org/abs/1611.08565">arXiv</a>

 2. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy (with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
 Miller, R. Van Peski) Submitted <a href="https://arxiv.org/abs/1608.05938">arXiv</a>

 3. Lower bounds for Weil's Explicit Formula via Selberg's Trace Formula.
 Submitted <a href="https://arxiv.org/abs/1608.02296">arXiv</a>

-### Some loose ends:
+### Some loose ends

 - An idea on connecting Bernstein's 'Stacks in Representation Theory' to infinity categories.
 [Slides](BeamerNUS.pdf), [PDF](AHT.pdf).